-All mitigation practices described within this OCP are currently being conducted for this existing spray paint booth.
+All mitigation practices described within this OCP will be started upon commencement of operations in the new spray paint booth.

 Procedures for Receiving, Responding to and Tracking Complaints

 Although WMATA does not anticipate painting operations occurring within the spray paint booth will cause any odors that would cause a nuisance complaint pursuant to 20 DCMR 903, WMATA will address any complaint in a timely manner through its Customer Relations Department.
 A complaint may be filed via the Customer Comment Form found on the wmata.com webpage or by calling the Customer Relations Hotline at 202-637-1328.